small-tech/site.js/README.md

   - Supports WebSockets (via integrated [express-ws](https://github.com/HenningM/express-ws), which itself wraps [ws](https://github.com/websockets/ws)).

-  - Supports PHP-like simple routing for Node.js to quickly prototype and build dynamic sites.
+  - Supports DotJS (PHP-like simple routing for Node.js to quickly prototype and build dynamic sites).

-  - Or, for full flexibility, you can define your HTTPS and WebSocket (WSS) routes entirely in code in the traditional way for Express apps.
+  - And, for full flexibility, you can define your HTTPS and WebSocket (WSS) routes entirely in code in the traditional way for Express apps.

   <ins>Note:</ins> Live deployments via startup daemons are only supported on Linux distributions with systemd.

-  \* Works with Linux, macOS, and Windows Subsystem for Linux.

 ## Install